jayneen/standardized-crypto-java/README.md

 - Desired security levels cannot be specified via command line and are prompted for during runtime.
 - Encrypted ciphertext adheres to the following format: nonce || ciphertext || MAC.
 - Invalid security level is handled via recursion, and thus if it is incorrectly entered too many times may crash the VM or cause sluggish run speeds.
+- SHA3SHAKE init() differentiates between SHA-3 and SHAKE inits internally by passing negative suffixes for SHAKE and positive for SHA-3.